|

 Nymphaea 'Joey Tomocik' (Aquatic) (Hardy Waterlily) - A very dependable, tough and free flowering waterlily that spreads 3 to 4 feet and produces bright yellow, stellate shaped flowers.
 The 4 to 5 inch flowers rise 3 to 4 inches above the water surface and the leaves are faintly mottled with maroon blotches.
 Place in full sun and fertilize throughout the warm months.
 Cold hardy to 15 degrees F. Hybridized in 1993 and dedicated to Mr. Joe Tomocik, curator of the Denver Botanical Garden, and named after his daughter Joey.
 Odorata rhizome.

-Information displayed on this page about Nymphaea 'Joey Tomocik' (Aquatic) is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Nymphaea 'Joey Tomocik' (Aquatic) that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |